mannyargs42/Capstone-Project/README.md

 Included are .ipynb files to see the results as seen in Jupyter Notebooks, as well as .py files for raw code.
 Also included are the research paper and recorded presentation for the project.

+All work performed on Python Version 3.5 for compatibility with H2O.